dannyvc95/quick-geek-quiz/README.md

 ## Get started

-Use this API is simple, you just need to tell us how many questions do you want as you see in the url bellow, and we'll do everything else 😉.
+We keep the things simple, you just need to tell us how many questions do you want, as you see in the url bellow, and we'll do everything else 😉.

  ```
  https://quick-geek-quiz.herokuapp.com/api/v1/quiz/<number_of_questions_here>